splunk/public-o11y-docs/metrics-and-metadata/histograms.rst

 1. Make sure that you're sending histogram data using the Splunk Distribution of OpenTelemetry Collector version 0.86 or higher.
 Lower versions can't send histogram data in OTLP format.

-2. Start sending histogram metrics instead of split data points.
-See :ref:`explicit-bucket-histograms` for more information and examples.
+2. Start sending histogram metrics.
+See :ref:`explicit-bucket-histograms` for more information on how to activate this feature in the Collector.

 3. Edit your charts to use the new ``histogram()`` function.
 See :new-page:`histogram() <https://dev.splunk.com/observability/docs/signalflow/functions/histogram>` in the SignalFlow reference documentation.